For information or for reservations, please contact:

 Etersheim is an ancient hamlet, situated between old harbour city Hoorn and picturesque towns Edam and Volendam.
 The agricultural world heritage area Beemster polder is very close.
 Open air museums Enkuizen and Zaanse Schans and capital city Amsterdam are just 30 minutes by car.

 Besides walking and cycling, whisper boats are popular day tour vehicles, as is sailing or cruising on the Markermeer (Marker lake).
-One of the many swimming beaches of the Markermeer is within walking distance of the Bed & Breakfast.
+The dyke is currently being reinforced, the lake is still accessible at Schardam and Warder.
 The church overlooks the restored mill of Etersheim, a museum mill with a cozy coffee house.
 The larger village Oosthuizen is close, which contains shops and cafés.

 The church stands just yards away from the popular Zuiderzee route.
 In addition to this continuous route around the IJsselmeer (IJssel lake), it is also located on several smaller walking and cycling routes through the Dutch agricultural landscape, with cows and sheep, dikes, canals and ponds, protected bird meadows, overflow land behind the dikes and lovely old villages.
 A nice walk is the Dik Trom path, that is specially meant for children, named after the children's books by writer C. Joh.
 Kieviet, who lived and taught in the old school of Etersheim.
 Much fun is the route where one has to cross canals with little pull ferries.